Understanding over-groomed curls: What's behind the problem

 The typical signs of over-processed curls are :

-- weak curlsthat hangs limply and without bounce.
+- weak curls that hang limply and without bounce.

-- Curls feel greasy after washing - a classic sign of deposits.
+- Curls feel greasy after washing - a classic sign of build-up.

 - An itchy or flaky scalp due to lack of scalp cleansing.